-Our 5 year old son, Logan, and our 3 year old daughter, Zoe, were diagnosed with a rare genetic mutation that results in a progressive loss of vision called Lebers Congenital Amaurosis (LCA).
+Our 12 year old son, Logan, and our 10 year old daughter, Zoe, were diagnosed with a rare genetic mutation that results in a progressive loss of vision called Leber's Congenital Amaurosis (LCA).
 Logan and Zoe's specific LCA was identified by the Carver lab at the University of Iowa as being caused from a mutation along the RDH12 gene.
 As of now, there is no known cure for LCA caused by the RDH12 gene and those with RDH12 deficiency eventually go blind, typically in their late teens to early twenties

 Why support the RDH12 Fund for sight?

 Since it’s founding, the RDH12 Fund for Sight has enjoyed significant success and growth.
-Our group now includes 20 children from 17 families and to date, has raised 1 million dollars for RDH12 research to help all of the children with RDH12 LCA be cured of blindness.
+Our group now includes 300 people around the world and has raised over 3 million dollars for RDH12 research to help all of the children/adults with RDH12 LCA be cured of blindness.

 The RDH12 Fund for sight is a registered 501(3)(c) charitable foundation so all donations to the fund are tax deductible.
 The Fund does not pay administration fees nor maintain any employees which means all money raised goes directly to a cure.
 It is entirely supported by the parents of children with this disease who volunteer their time and love their children.

-For more info on RDH12 see the website at: RDH12.org
+For more info on RDH12 see the website at: www.RDH12sight.org

 If you have any questions about this race, click the button below.

 This event will be timed and those times can be used for other races including the Bolder Boulder.
 You will be given a Bib with race number and that is how your time will be reported the day of the race on-line.